ljwilliams09/ljwilliams09/README.md

 - 💡 **Interested in**: software development and civic technology.

 ## 🚀 Projects & Interests
-- 🍽️ Full stack apps with a practical use case
+- 🍽️ Full stack software development
 - ⌨️ Refurbishing a Apple II GS M0487 Keyboard to make it bluetooth and add other features based on [this repo](https://github.com/mattchesters/zmk-apple-desktop-bus-keyboard).

 ## 📬 Get in Touch